younes-alturkey/nahdi-mobile/README.md

 # Nahdi Mobile with React Native

-A Proof of Concept E-commerce mobile app built using React Native.
+Fully custom Proof of Concept E-commerce mobile app built using React Native.
 A replica of current Nahdi mobile app.

-The App comes integrated and connected with Aloglia APIs.
+The App comes integrated and connected with Aloglia and Magento APIs.

 # Supervison By